How Lisa Got Her Marge Back: Plot

 Meanwhile, back in Springfield, Homer gives Bart the responsibility over Maggie while the girls are out.
 Bart soon realizes that playing with Maggie is fun, and she could be his sidekick for pranks.
 The first pranks go well, as they trick the Flanders into thinking Maggie is an angel and giving a fake glass Maggie to Gil Gunderson, making him think he just dropped a baby, but everything almost goes wrong when they are pranking Homer, as Maggie is disguised as Bart and he almost strangles her.
 After that, Homer asks Bart to stop using Maggie to prank people, not wanting her to turn out like her older brother.

 At Capital City, Lisa is discussing Andrew's presentation, saying that unlike her, Marge thought he was amazing, and starts complaining about her family, but Andrew points out that Lisa has ignored all of Marge's attempts to reconcile.
 Feeling bad, Lisa and Marge apologize to each other.
 While leaving the restaurant, the trio spot a saxophone player, whom Andrew encourages to allow Lisa to play his saxophone.
 With her confidence restored, Lisa sings "Don't Rain on My Parade", and Marge congratulates her for her impromptu number.

 Marge and Lisa later partake in the Capital City Crime Tour which shows the different areas where known crimes have happened in Capital City, like the 19th Street Liquor Store, which was the epicenter of the 1967 riots (where it never fully stopped), and a high rise where State Senator Wilcox was shot in mid-air as he plummeted to his death.
 Marge and Lisa are pleased with their trip.

 Before the end credits, Lisa gathers her classmates in the treehouse for an impromptu jazz session whilst Homer is shown putting different recycling bins full of beer bottles and Grampa out at the curb.
 Marge, bopping along to the music at first, throws Maggie's toy saxophone into one of the recycling bins.

+Production

+The episode was written by Jeff Martin, who had not written an episode for The Simpsons since the fifth season episode "Homer's Barbershop Quartet."